avalon-lang/avaloni/README.md

 ## Documentation

-Documentation is currently being written as the language along with the language.
+Documentation is currently being written as the language evolves.
 You can find the documentation at [Read The Docs](https://avalon-lang.readthedocs.io/en/latest).

 ## Contributing